 Some of the information you can find in IRMA includes:

-- View current and historical statistics on park visitors: via IRMA you can find use statistics for 377 park units, some dating back to 1904.
+- View current and historical statistics on park visitors: via IRMA you can find statistics for 377 park units, in some instances dating back to 1904.

-- Get species lists, with additional information, for over 300 parks.
+- Species lists, along with additional information, for over 300 parks.

 - Apply for a permit to conduct scientific research in a park and report on the findings.